*Updated October 2022

 Why startups need good digital security infrastructures

-Belo revealed that even young startups are in great need of good digital security.
+Jose revealed that even young startups are in great need of good digital security.
 Beyond the obvious reasons, startups need this in the form of CS compliance and certification when they’re being evaluated by investors and larger partners.

 As supply chain attacks are becoming more and more common - cases where cybercriminals target smaller companies to reach the big guys and deploy the ransomware there - parent companies and partners are increasingly wary of who they do business with.
-They can’t jeopardize their digital security over an investment opportunity or partnership, so lax security can have a high cost for a startup in multiple ways.
+They can’t jeopardize their digital security over an investment opportunity or partnership, so lax security can have a high cost for a startup in many ways.

 So, big companies vet smaller ones to see if they have training manuals, CS policies, certifications, etc. A lack of proper digital security may impact the decision of whether they want to make a contract with a startup at all.